Back to All Events

 about the project

-TO BE HERE unfolds over many months of gathering, listening, and making through story circles.
-From these encounters, Black and Martinez create an art installation woven from the voices and artifacts of participants — a textured portrait of collective memory and cultural inheritance.
-Culminating in spring 2026, TO BE HERE will take shape as a multi-day exhibition and performance, offering visitors the chance to follow stories down several paths.
-At its heart, TO BE HERE reflects a broader, more inclusive vision of being Philadelphian: one that embraces contradiction, honors sacrifice, and makes space for everyone’s story.
+TO BE HERE unfolded over many months of gathering, listening, and making through story gatherings.
+From these encounters, Black and Martinez wove together an art installation of and by the participants — a textured portrait of collective memory and cultural inheritance.
+The ensembles’ words and stories come to life as they voice their own performances, with direction by Tanaquil Marquez and filmed pieces from Anula Shetty.
+TO BE HERE reflects a broader, more inclusive vision of being Philadelphian: one that makes space for everyone’s story.

 about the artists